devpurohit/github-viewer/README.md

 1. Clone the repository
 2. Install the dependencies by running `npm install`
+3. Add a .env file.
+Have shared the key-value pair in the note section on greenhouse.
-3. Start the development server by running `npm start`
+4. Start the development server by running `npm start`

 ## Usage